knutdrand/mu-chip/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `samples.tsv` to specify your sample setup.
+See `config/samples.tsv` for local file example and `config/public_samples.tsv` for example using SRA.

+### Step 3: Get the read files
+Move any local read files to the `results/reads` folder.
+The file names should end with `_R1_001.fastq.gz` (`R2` for mate pair files).

-### Step 3: Install Snakemake
+### Step 4: Install Snakemake

 Install Snakemake using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):